Nictiz/Nictiz-R4-zib2020/validation-status.md

 ### DrugUse v3.3
 * Profile: zib-DrugUse
 * Status: validated
-* Remark: Since validation, a new issues has come up regarding the relation between the DrugUseStatus and the ObservationOfUse container.
+* Remark: Since validation, a new issue has come up regarding the relation between the DrugUseStatus and the ObservationOfUse container.
 This could result in the withdrawal of this profile and subsequent re-profiling of this zib.

 ### Education v3.2
 * Profile: zib-Education